Oseledets' Splitting of Standard-like Maps: Numerical Experiments

-For both values of $K$, this reveals the coexistence of very sharp trends along with large deviations, explaining why the conditional probabilities for $\ln|\kappa|$ and $\theta$ exhibit both separation and equipartition; once the 2D histograms are integrated over $\lambda^1\gtrless0$, the accumulations of events (black/purple bins in figure \ref{TPE}, panels (a), (c)) induce separation or equipartition depending on their main position with respect to $\lambda^1=0$.
+In spite of the complex structure of mixed phase-spaces, the results above suggest to search for specific relations between the three observables under study; to this end, we consider the joint distributions of events for each pair $(\lambda^1,\theta)$, $(\lambda^1,\ln|\kappa|)$ and $(\theta,\ln|\kappa|)$ over a regular grid of $10^3\times 10^3$ bins (figures \ref{TPE}, \ref{TPE2}).
+In this respect, the conditional distributions for $\ln|\kappa|$ and $\theta$ correspond to the integration of the joint distributions for $(\lambda^1,\theta)$ and $(\lambda^1,\ln|\kappa|)$ over positive/negative values of $\lambda^1$ (respectively orange/blue graphs in figures \ref{pkt1}, \ref{pkt2}, upper panels (b), (c)); therefore, the 2D histograms information of figures \ref{TPE}, \ref{TPE2} extends what has been already discussed by conditional distributions: the color represents the logarithm (in base $10$) of the number of collected events for each pair of observables.
+For both values of $K$, this reveals the coexistence of very sharp trends along with large deviations, explaining why the conditional probabilities for $\ln|\kappa|$ and $\theta$ exhibit both separation and equipartition; once the 2D histograms are integrated over $\lambda^1\gtrless0$, the accumulations of events (black/purple bins in figures \ref{TPE}, \ref{TPE2}, panels (a), (c)) induce separation or equipartition depending on their main position with respect to $\lambda^1=0$.
 Indeed, at $K=\pi/2$ the accumulations largely cross such value exactly in the ranges $\sim\theta\in[-\pi/4,0]$ and $\sim\ln|\kappa|\in[-1,\infty]$, where the conditional distributions are \emph{equal} (compare to figure \ref{pkt1}, upper panels (b), (c)).
 Instead, at $K=2\pi$ the accumulations stay in the positive $\lambda^1$ semi-plane for $\sim|\theta|\in[\pi/4,\pi/2] $ and $\sim\ln|\kappa|\in[-\infty,1]$, leading to the high \emph{separation} of conditional distributions (compare to figure \ref{pkt2}, upper panels (b), (c)).
 The differences between the two cases can be ascribed to the more regular structure of curves at $K=2\pi$ and to the high number of resonant islands at $K=\pi/2$ which brings rare events with high curvatures and small splitting angles; again, the 2D distributions confirm the connection between higher local instability and the locally hyperbolic character of left-invariant curves.
 What remains to be explained is the extremely sharp relation between $\lambda^1$ and $\ln|\kappa|$; this is addressed in the next section, showing how such feature essentially depends on the nonlinearity strength $K$.